How to Reduce the Risk of Cancer

 Exercise/Physical Activity

 Little or no physical activity (exercise) is associated with an increased risk of colon cancer, breast cancer, and endometrial (lining of the uterus) cancer.
-It contributes to heart disease and type II diabetes.
+It also contributes to heart disease and type II diabetes.

 Growing evidence supports that physical activity, even when not related to weight changes, still reduces cancer risk and improves outcomes after cancer diagnosis.